kmuenkel/handler-stack/README.md

 # handler-stack
-Trait for applying middleware support to any class
+Easily apply middleware support to any class